alexandercerutti/passkit-generator/README.md

 </div>
 <br>

-> **v2.0.0 beta** is now available!
-It introduces a lot of changes.
-Check it out in its [new branch](https://github.com/alexandercerutti/passkit-generator/tree/v2.0.0-beta).
-Also, a [migration guide](https://github.com/alexandercerutti/passkit-generator/wiki/Migrating-from-v1-to-v2) has been made available.
-Any suggestion is well-accepted.
-Thank you!
+> ⚠ You are in the v1.6.7 branch.
+This is kept for reference only and its code is not supported anymore.
+You can move to the [latest release](https://github.com/alexandercerutti/passkit-generator/tree/master) (currently v2.0).
+Trust me, it introduces plenty of new features and changes.
+Also, it has an interesting [Migration guide](https://github.com/alexandercerutti/passkit-generator/wiki/Migrating-from-v1-to-v2).
+Check it out!

 ### Architecture